mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl config show
 ^^^^^^^^^^^^^^^^^

+**Description**

   Prints the server configuration and writes to STDOUT in JSON format.

 Format